Courses

 PHYS 5185.
 Nano-analysis of Materials.
 1 Credit.

 Explores the theory and practical operation of advanced techniques to analyze the structure, composition, and surfaces of micro and nano-scale materials.
 Students will be trained as users of a Field Emission Scanning Electron Microscope (FESEM) including x-ray elemental analysis.
-Credit will not be given for both PHYS 3175 and PHYS 5185.
-Prerequisite: Graduate student.
+Credit not awarded for both PHYS 3175 and PHYS 5185.
+Prerequisite: Graduate student in Physics, Materials Science, or related program, or Instructor permission.
+Cross-listed with: MATS 5185.

 PHYS 5200.
 Advanced Dynamics.
 3 Credits.